 Submission and review timelines

-The Journal of Working-Class Studies is published three times a year.
+The Journal of Working-Class Studies is published twice a year.
 We endeavour to have submissions made to the journal sent to peer review in a timely manner, but we are also aware that peer review work, and any subsequent revision, needs to be managed around other commitments.
-If articles cannot be reviewed within the required timeline, please let us know and we will work to help find room in subsequent issues.
+If articles cannot be revised within the required timeline, please let us know and we will work to help find room in subsequent issues.
 However we ask that authors do not submit work to the journal that is currently being considered elsewhere.

 Where to send submissions